LAST UPDATED: April 9, 2021

 - Maintains the resale value.
 Rust damages your car, lowering its value.
-If you protect your car against rust, you might get a better offer because it looks good and runs smoothly.
+If you protect your car against rust, you may get a better offer because it looks good and runs smoothly.

 - Improves durability.
 Cars eventually wear down over time.
-Keeping your rust-free is one way to make sure it gives you great service for a long time.
+Keeping yours rust-free is one way to make sure it gives you great service for a long time.

 - Reduces accident possibilities.
 Anti-corrosion spray for cars ensures that all parts of your car are well-maintained and functioning properly.
 If every component works as it should, chances of mechanical failure and accidents are minimized.